AOehmann239/game-project/README.md

 2. Separate half the board for the road and the other half for the water
 3. Create the frog character's dimensions
 4. Create the move function and map to arrow keys
-5. Create the moving cars
+5. Create the moving cars (two lanes, one going left and the other going right)
-6. Create the moving logs
+6. Create the moving logs(two lanes "")
 7. Create the hit conditions/announce hit/restarts game option button appears
 8. Creat the win condition
 9. Create win counter/update via win conditions/annouce win